ytabatabaee/AmazonSentiment/README.md

 If you don't have Python 3.7+, you can first create a virtual environment with `conda create -n py37 python=3.7`, and activate it with `source activate py37`.
 You can then install the dependencies with `pip install -r requirements.txt`.

-To run the software, run
+To run the software, type

 `$ python3 sentiment_analyzer.py`